kubermatic/docs/content/kubeone/v1.5/guides/vsphere-template-vm/ubuntu/_index.en.md

 ## Conclusion

 The VM configuration is now completely done and the VM can be used as a template VM for both Terraform and machine-controller.

 [cloud images]: https://cloud-images.ubuntu.com/
 [cloud-images-jammy]: https://cloud-images.ubuntu.com/jammy/current/

+## Known Issues

+* Internal Kubernetes endpoints unreachable on vSphere with Cilium/Canal on VMXNET3 adapter, see [this issue](../../../known-issues/#internal-kubernetes-endpoints-unreachable-on-vsphere-with-ciliumcanal) for more details and workaround.